Events

 From 1854-1929, orphanages in New York sent an estimated quarter million children westward to live with new families.
 Most of those children knew nothing about their own origins and how they came to be in an orphanage.
 In this presentation, Dr. Greg Markway gives a history of the orphan train movement and what it was like for those children coming to Missouri.
 Markway also tells the story of his grandfather who rode the train in 1901, and how his grandfather longed to know his own history.

-Peter Herschend
+My Missouri Lecture with Peter Herschend

 October 12, 12:00 pm – 2:00 pm | Center for Missouri Studies, Columbia

-Registration is coming soon for the SHSMO annual meeting luncheon and My Missouri speaker featuring Peter Herschend, co-founder and co-owner of Herschend Family Entertainment Corporation.
+Join us for the SHSMO annual meeting luncheon and My Missouri speaker featuring Peter Herschend, co-founder and co-owner of Herschend Family Entertainment Corporation.
 The Herschend family business started in Southwest Missouri with a hole in the ground called Marvel Cave.
 To give visitors more to do, Peter and brother Jack built an old Ozarks Village named Silver Dollar City.
 TripAdvisor and USA TODAY call it the number one theme park in America.
 Today, Herschend Enterprises is the nation's largest family-owned entertainment company.

 Spring Creek by Bryan Haynes